 Using masking tape will help keep the map in place but diminish the chances of pulling up stain or paint from the wood.

 Step 4.
-Line the map with nails
+Line the Map with Nails

 You can start anywhere comfortable, but the most important thing to remember with hammering the nails in, is that the nails should be very close to each other, leaving only enough space for the string to slip down the middle.

 The more nails that are perfectly aligned, the neater and nicer the string art will come out.
 For parts of the map that have too many curves, you can choose to simplify them.
 I suggest doing just that, for a neater effect.

 Step 5.
-Repeat the process with the heart.
+Repeat the Process with the Heart

 Try putting it in an area that could create as many long straight lines as possible.
 Make sure to hammer in lots of nails for the heart.

 — DIY Projects (@DIY Projects) May 3, 2015

-6. Start stringing!
+Step 6.
+Start Stringing!

-Loop around the outer nail, bring it to the nails of the heart, loop it and bring it to the next nail of the state.
+Loop around the outer nail, bring it to the nails of the heart, loop it, and bring it to the next nail of the state.

 Loop only once per nail of the state before moving on the next one, but keep using the same heart nail for the succeeding loops.
 This will create a nice tension between the nails.